 Founded in 1876 as the Medical Department of Central Tennessee College, Meharry was the first medical school in the South for African Americans.
 It was chartered separately in 1915.

-Today, Meharry includes a medical school, dental school, and a graduate school; and is home to the Center for Health Policy at Meharry.
+Today, Meharry includes a medical school, dental school, graduate school and applied computational sciences school; and is home to the Center for Health Policy at Meharry.
 The degrees include Doctor of Medicine (M.D.), Doctor of Dental Surgery (D.D.S.), Master of Science in Public Health (M.S.P.H.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) degrees.

 Meharry is a United Methodist Church-affiliated institution.
 A 2010 study published in the Annals of Internal Medicine ranked Meharry as one of the nation’s top five producers of primary care physicians.
 Meharry is also a leading producer of African Americans with Ph.Ds. in biomedical sciences.